MaximilianV/thingberry/README.md

 Your configuration file will be analyzed, and the observer will be started accordingly.
 In addition, a WebSocket connection to the Bosch IoT Things service will be established.
 If a sensor registers a new value, you should now see a log entry in your terminal, as well as a change in the Bosch Thing.

+## Add new components
+Currently, the following components are implemented:
+ - Button (Observer)
+ - Pi-Camera (Action)
+ - Display (segmented) (Action)
+ - NFC (Action + Observer)
+ - Binary (called vibration) (Observer)

+Depending on whether you want to implement an observer or an action (or even both), sub-class the `ActionComponent` or `ObserverComponent` class, provided in the `component` directory.
+Afer implementing, your new class has to be addded to the Components-Enumeration in `component/components/components.py`.
+In case you need inspiration, see the already implemented components.